rohit507/exam_gen/docs/misc-notes.md

   - TODO: Remove unneccesary dependencies from `Pipfile.lock`.
   - TODO: Actually-set-up/Verify that the git pre-commit hook works.
   - TODO: Move the notes from above somewhere appropriate within the docs or the code
+  - TODO: Once the next version of `attrs` comes out, update the dependency to use the version in pipi